davesteele/davesteele.github.io/_posts/2020-10-20-building-a-raspberry-pi-desktop.markdown

 Bottom line, the Raspberry Pi 4 works acceptably well as a desktop computer driving dual displays.

 Chromium is the weakest part of this experience.
 The current Pi version (78.0.3904/108) is significantly older than the current Debian Stable (83.0.4103-116).
 I'd love to see more attention paid to this package.

+(Edit 12/5/2020 - with the December release of Raspberry Pi OS, Chromium has been upgraded to version 84.0.4147.141.
+The DRM script still works)

 I'm thankful to the Pi for giving me time to sit back and mull what I want out of my next PC.
 After this experience, I am looking harder at buying a mini-pc for my next desktop.